SimonJohS/my-website/README.md

 updates made on main on github

-## Repository Purpose
+## Purpose

-This file is just a readme file
+The purpose of this file is to provide examples on how to use Git and Github together.